Skip to content

 • Records of maintenance and repairs

-These documents help the competent person evaluate whether your system still controls exposure effectively.
+These documents help the competent person completing the LEV thorough examination evaluate whether your system still controls exposure effectively.

 Step 2 – Carry Out Basic System Checks

-Before the inspection, HSG258 recommends routine checks to ensure there are no obvious issues that could delay testing:
+Before the LEV thorough examination, HSG258 recommends routine checks to ensure there are no obvious issues that could delay testing, these include:

 • Visually inspect hoods, ducts, and filters for signs of damage or blockage